nghaye/ha-edilkamin/README.md

 # ha-edilkamin

-Some tests with Edilkamin custom component
+Some tests with Edilkamin custom component.
+And a good opportunity for learning HA backend.

 Based on the work of https://github.com/AndreMiras/core